 Ah don't know what the Rossman's talkin' 'bout.
 He thinks this is weird?
 He should really come visit mah family's next gatherin'.
 What he really just visited that last tahm was just some close kin over for a small BBQ: Mah brother/cousin, father/uncle, mother/sister, grandma/everybody's fuck-buddy, second cousin/third cousin, uncle, aunt/cousin, and dog who's done humped everybody's leg in the county.

 Honestly, he didn't even meet my Uncle/Aunt Mabel yet, nor any of his/her 14 children and their boyfriends/girlfriends... which don't add anything to the actual numbers if ya'll get mah drift.

-Many shows I show to sister Kim-Chi hoping to make her to say "Yes!
+There are many shows that I try to show to my sister, Kim-Chi, hoping to make her to say "Yes!
 Kuni!
-Kim-Chi loves Kuni and wants to make baby with hot, hot brother!"
-Kim-Chi only laugh politely and said to Kuni, "Oh my Kuni, you are so cute to be eaten up like rice ball!
+Kim-Chi loves Kuni and wants to make a baby with her hot, hot brother!"
+Though Kim-Chi only laughs politely and says to me, "Oh my Kuni, you are so cute that I want to eat you up like rice ball!
 Tee hee!"
-Kuni say "Please eat Kuni!
+I then say "Please eat Kuni!
 Please!"

 I then watched Kurenai and had the most important thought ever!
 I had to show Kim-Chi Kurenai and point out that it is good family values to keep hot sister locked up and then have many babies with her!
 Kim-Chi simply blushed at me and said "Tee Hee" again, and over and over again, until I had to use the bathroom for self-relief one more time.